 - Activities aimed at promoting awareness of new assistive technologies developed through the program, such as workshops and events open to the public; and,

 - Collaborations that support the development and implementation of assistive technologies.

 Is the program a grant or a contribution?

-The Accessible Technology Program is a contribution program where eligible costs are subject to performance conditions which are specified in a funding agreement.
+The Accessible Technology Program is a contribution program where eligible costs are subject to performance conditions which are specified in a contribution agreement.

 What is the maximum level of funding available per project?

-The Program will co-fund projects through non-repayable contribution agreements, up to a maximum of $4 million per project per year.
-Where the primary recipient is a not-for-profit organizations or research institute the maximum cost-sharing ratio will 80%.
+The Program will co-fund projects through non-repayable contribution agreements.
+Where the primary recipient is a not-for-profit organization or research institute the maximum cost-sharing ratio will 80%.
 Where the primary recipient is a for-profit organization the maximum cost-sharing ratio will be 50%.

 How will funding be disbursed?